• in each SAH patient, it is necessary to search for the source by examining the arterial circulation

 • the patency of the circle of Willis (is the collateral circulation sufficient if occlusion of the feeding artery is required?)

-• the general condition of the intracranial circulation (atherosclerotic changes and stenoses in the access route and in the feeding artery)
+• the general condition of the intracranial circulation (atherosclerotic changes and stenoses in the access route and the feeding artery)

 • if occlusion of the feeding artery is considered, add functional tests